BhathiyaPrasad/GITHUB-PROJECTS/README.md

 Created Data variable holidng the all the json format all then jason data now we need.

-Created variables and funtion for see more button
+Created variables and funtion for 'see more button'

+After the write the